luxass/github-actions-bundlers/actions/rollup/README.md

 # GitHub Actions with Rollup

-This repository contains a GitHub Action template that uses Rollup as the bundler.
+This repository contains a GitHub Action template that uses [`Rollup`](https://rollupjs.org) as the bundler.

 ## 🚀 Quick Start

-If you want to create your own action using Rollup, follow these steps:
+If you want to create your own action using [`Rollup`](https://rollupjs.org), follow these steps:

 ```bash
 npx degit luxass/github-action-template-rollup action-[your-action-name]